AmberMichaelis/AmberMichaelis/README.md

 - 🔭 Most of my projects are on [KrustyKrab.us](www.krustykrab.us)

-- 🌱 I’m currently learning MongoDB
+- 🌱 I’m currently taking a Java Data Structures and Algorithms class through Georgia Tech

 - ❓ Ask me anything about JavaScript